 Changing Times, Teams, And Procurement Technology

-Gen Z is a digitally native generation, many of whom are showing promise as innovative trailblazers shaping much of the sustainable sourcing agenda in our world today.
-According to a 2021 Deloitte survey, this generation has been deeply affected by the pandemic, but they also view the crisis as an opportunity to reset and drive the changes they want to see becoming the norm.
+Gen Z is a digitally native generation born between 1997 and 2012, many of whom are showing promise as innovative trailblazers shaping much of the sustainable sourcing agenda in our world today.
+According to a Deloitte survey, this generation has been deeply affected by the pandemic, but they also view the crisis as an opportunity to reset and drive the changes they want to see becoming the norm.